swaptacular/swpt_accounts/protocol.rst

    A string which (along with ``debtor_id``) identifies the recipient's account. [#account-identity]_

+amount : int64
+   The increase in the affected account's principal which the transfer caused.
+It can be positive (increase), or negative (decrease).
+It MUST NOT be zero.

 committed_at : date-time
    The moment at which the transfer was committed.

-committed_amount : int64
-   TODO: rename?
-   The increase in the affected account's principal which the transfer caused.
-It can be positive (increase), or negative (decrease), but it MUST NOT be zero.

-creation_date : date
-   The date on which the affected account was created.

 account_new_principal : int64
    The affected account's principal, as it is after the transfer has